Public shame is one of the oldest social technologies humans have ever invented.

 Premodern shame rituals had three features that limited their damage:

-Everything that follows is a feature of the older shame impulse, amplified by the new substrate.
+Everything that follows is a feature of the older shame impulse, amplified by the new substrate, and monetized by the new owners.

 The Five Mechanisms of Public Shame